Best Emergency Radios

 Most notable here is the fact that it does sport a waterproof rating of IPX3.
 As such, it can still be operated under inclement weather.

 For an emergency radio at this price range, the RunningSnail MD-090 is the best option, period.
-There are clearly better options available but those on a budget will appreciate this radio.
+There are clearly better options available but those on a budget will appreciate this emergency radio.

 What you would expect from an emergency radio, in terms of its broadcasting, is present with Epica’s radio.
 This includes NOAA VHF weather frequencies and, of course, standard AM and FM reception.